hollyschinsky/pgday-eu-star-track/lesson8.md

     and all the different sizes supported.

 ### Plugin Dependencies
 At this point it's worth going over all of the plugins this project relies on.
-You can add them into your config.xml so you have them when you decide to use the CLI to build locally and outside of the PhoneGap Developer app.
+You should always ensure they have been saved to your config.xml so they will be automatically installed when you decide to use the CLI to build locally and outside of the PhoneGap
+ Developer app.

         <plugin name="cordova-plugin-statusbar" spec="~1.0.1" />
         <plugin name="cordova-plugin-console" spec="~1.0.1" />